Aaric-Rithik/bank-customer-churn-ann/README.md

-Perfect 👍
-Here’s a **clean, resume-ready, non-GPT-tone README** you can directly paste into your repository.
-It looks professional, clear, and senior-level.

----

 # Bank Customer Churn Prediction (ANN)

 This project predicts whether a bank customer is likely to churn using an **Artificial Neural Network (ANN)**.